kjohri/kjohri/README.md

 - 🌱 I’m currently learning the Go programming language
 - 💞️ I’m looking to collaborate on Linux related projects
 - 👀 My website is https://www.softprayog.in
-- 📫 How to reach me: mailto:kj@softprayog.in
+- 📫 How to reach me: mailto:kjohri@softprayog.in

 <!---
 kjohri/kjohri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.